The King's Art Centre was established in the 1970s. It is on 'A' staircase, which is the first door on the left as you enter the Front Court.

 Decorations, props and scenery

-The Art Centre is a helpful resource for students involved in King's plays and events.
+The Art Rooms are a helpful resource for students involved in King's plays and events.
 Students use the facilities to make decorations, scenery and props.
+If you would like to use the Art Rooms for this purpose please email Nigel Meager, .

 For the King's Affair, an annual large all-night party in the summer, the College needs to be transformed for the chosen theme.
 For example, one year the King's Affair committee hosted ContAnimation: 'our treasured childhood favourites are bursting from the walls in a deliriously decadent, awfully animated, crazily cartoonified dystopia'.
 As you can imagine, the Art Centre was a busy place just before the event!